MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![Final Network](images/tutorials/basicmechanics/E6_13.png "Final Network")

-## Alternative Using `SoView2D`
+## Alternatively Using `SoView2D`
-In case you want the same dataset to be visualized in multiple viewers, the module `SoView2D` already provides this functionality.
+In the case you want the same dataset to be visualized in multiple viewers, the module `SoView2D` already provides this functionality.

 ![Initial SoView2D](images/tutorials/basicmechanics/SoView2D_1.png "Initial SoView2D")